franl08/On-the-Energy-Efficiency-of-Sorting-Algorithms/README.md

-# TP1-EES
+# On the Energy Efficiency of Sorting Algorithms

+We recommend to visit our [https://miguelamm42-sortingalgorithmsbenchmark-home-ans0i8.streamlit.app/](website) in order to analyze our data and get the developed paper.

 ## LIST OF ALL LANGUAGES TO STUDY

-List contains the part of the 27 languages from the *23.02 Benchmarks Game* Study (https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html)
+List contains part of the 27 languages from the *23.02 Benchmarks Game* Study (https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html):

 - C
 - C++